SuperioOne/pnp-react-hooks/docs/src/building-and-testing.md

 ## Testing

-Test system require a SharePoint site and [app registration on Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) with SharePoint permissions.
+Test system requires a SharePoint site and [app registration on Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) with SharePoint permissions.

 After the app registration, create a file named `msalSettings.js`.
 You can use `msalSettings.example.js` as a template or copy the following code snippet.